gb221/alexjvale/_notes/technological-progress-and-ebitda-margins.md

 | Finance | Electronic trading | 1990s | ~4 years | +30% |
 | Imaging | Digital photography | 1990s | ~8 years | +25% |

+The obvious next question then is “What makes it stickier?”.

+The best conditions seem to be:

+1. **High copying friction.** Not just patents or trade secrets, but real operational complexity.
+Amazon's fulfilment network isn't valuable because it's secret - it's valuable because it's hard to build.
+The steam engine wasn't enough - you needed the whole railway network.
+2. **Compoundable.** The really good innovations get better with scale.
+TSMC doesn’t particularly focus on *making* chips; they focus on getting *better* at making chips faster than anyone else.
+Each generation of process technology builds on the last and forms a compounding moat.
+3. **Valuable ecosystems.** Innovations that create systems where staying becomes increasingly valuable, like how each AWS or Google Cloud service makes the next one more useful.
+4. **Regulatory moats.** The surprising thing about railroads wasn't that they made money - it was how regulation eventually protected their margins by increasing barriers to entry.
+The best technological advantages often end up wrapped in regulatory frameworks that institutionalise them.

+The 747 case is a great anti-example of sticky innovation.
+Airlines couldn't keep the margin expansion because:

+- The innovation was purchasable (just buy the plane)
+- There was no compounding gain with the rest of their fleet
+- Customers faced no cost switching between airlines
+- There was no regulatory moat

 -

+It’s clear that some innovations are stickier than others, but are some industries more ripe for EBITDA margin expansion?

-So what makes an industry ripe for EBITDA margin expansion?
-The most interesting thing about these opportunities is that they tend to appear alongside specific structural inefficiencies:
+The most interesting thing about these opportunities is that great ones *do* tend to appear alongside specific structural inefficiencies:

 1. **High transaction costs.** Industries where a lot of value is lost in the process of doing business.
-Commercial real estate leasing is a classic example, ~6% of the transaction goes to brokerage fees, legal review, and documentation processing - none of these add value to the ‘matching’ of tenant to real estate space.
+Commercial real estate leasing is a classic example, ~6% of the transaction goes to brokerage fees, legal reviews, and document processing - none of these add value to the ‘matching’ of tenant to real estate space.
 2. **Artificial capacity constraints.** Industries where capacity isn't really limited by physics or economics, but by organisational structure.
 Before container ports were standardised different loading systems and incompatible container sizes significantly reduced efficiency.
 3. **Misaligned middle-men.** Industries with powerful middle-men who aren't adding value proportional to their take.
 Travel agents and the internet are a classic example.
 Agents weren't bad actors, they just weren’t necessary after the internet hit the mainstream.
 4. **Hidden cross-subsidies.** When one customer group is unknowingly subsidising another, there's usually room for EBITDA expansion by segmenting properly.
 Enterprise software lived off this for years - the same product would cost $1M or $10K depending on the customer's size.
 Find the segment subsidising another, solely target them, remove the subsidy, and lower your prices.